cacoco/cacoco.github.com/content/resume/index.md

                   <div class="job-details col-xs-11">
                     <div class="profession">Technical Lead Data API Team</div>
                     <div class="description">
-                      Architect and Senior Engineer for <a href="https://blog.twitter.com/official/en_us/a/2012/coming-soon-nielsen-twitter-tv-rating.html">Nielsen Twitter TV Rating (NTTR) System</a> ("Project Kingfisher").<br/><br/>Led requirements gathering with Nielsen -- functioning as PM, and TL through the first 3 phases of the project.
-The team eventually expanded to 4 full-time engineers, a PM, TPM, and a partner engineer.<br/><br/>Project expanded to other partners in different global markets: Japan, Italy, Spain, Great Britain, Australia, and France in addition to Nielsen in the US.<br/><br/>The design is a self-repairing task system that ingested Tweet IDs about particular TV shows in a market from partners.
-These came in hourly buckets for reporting which the system would use to then crank over Twitter's engagement data on each Tweet to return anonymized hourly bucketed information on authors and user engagements. <br/><br/>The system maintained a "sandbox" set of endpoints which were the first to be rolled with updates such that partners could validate against incoming changes without affecting production workloads.<br/><br/>The project included creating one of the first Scala clients for the internal Blobstore (internal AWS S3 equivalent)<br/><br/>Also included creating one of the first Scala clients to the internal "NoSQL" K/V store: <a href="https://www.wired.com/2014/04/twitter-manhattan/">Manhattan</a><br/><br/>Architect and Senior Engineer for Twitter 2014 Midterm Election framework powering the 2014 Midterm election dashboard: https://blog.twitter.com/en_us/a/2014/introducing-the-twitter-us-2014-election-website.<br/><br/>Maintainer of the primary client event ingestion system ("Rufous") which powered all company metrics and ML models.<br/><br/>Performed due diligence on target companies for acquisition.<br/><br/>Created and open-sourced <a href="https://blog.twitter.com/engineering/en_us/a/2015/finatra-20-the-fast-testable-scala-services-framework-that-powers-twitter">v2 of the Finatra framework</a>.<br/><br/>Summer intern mentor.
+                      Architect and Senior Engineer for <a href="https://blog.twitter.com/official/en_us/a/2012/coming-soon-nielsen-twitter-tv-rating.html">Nielsen Twitter TV Rating (NTTR) System</a> ("Project Kingfisher") [<a href="https://martech.org/nielsen-launches-twitter-tv-ratings-potentially-a-key-social-metric-for-advertisers/">8</a>] [<a href="https://www.theverge.com/web/2013/10/7/4811410/nielsen-tv-twitter-rating-starts-today">9</a>] [<a href="https://www.nielsen.com/insights/2013/new-study-confirms-correlation-between-twitter-and-tv-ratings/">10</a>].<br/>&emsp;&mdash;&nbsp;Led requirements gathering with Nielsen company, SocialGuide [<a href="https://www.forbes.com/sites/michaelhumphrey/2012/11/12/nielsen-acquires-social-tv-metrics-company-soc">11</a>] -- functioning as PM, and TL through the first 3 phases of the project.
+The team eventually expanded to 4 full-time engineers, a PM, TPM, and a partner engineer.<br/>&emsp;&mdash;&nbsp;Project expanded to other partners in different global markets: Japan, Italy, Spain, Great Britain, Australia, and France in addition to Nielsen in the US&nbsp;[<a href="https://www.digitaltveurope.com/2014/10/02/kantar-media-readies-twitter-tv-ratings-tools/">12</a>] [<a href="https://thenextweb.com/news/twitter-tv-ratings-heading-to-japan-next-year-in-move-to-attract-more-advertisers]">13</a>].<br/>&emsp;&mdash;&nbsp;The design is a self-repairing task system that ingested Tweet IDs about particular TV shows in a market from partners.
+These came in hourly buckets for reporting which the system would use to then crank over Twitter's engagement data on each Tweet to return anonymized hourly bucketed information on authors and user engagements. <br/>&emsp;&mdash;&nbsp;The system maintained a "sandbox" set of endpoints which were the first to be rolled with updates such that partners could validate against incoming changes without affecting production workloads.<br/>&emsp;&mdash;&nbsp;The project included creating one of the first Scala clients for the internal Blobstore (internal AWS S3 equivalent)<br/>&emsp;&mdash;&nbsp;Also included creating one of the first Scala clients to the internal "NoSQL" K/V store: "<a href="https://www.wired.com/2014/04/twitter-manhattan/">Manhattan</a>"<br/><br/>Architect and Senior Engineer for Twitter 2014 Midterm Election framework powering the 2014 Midterm election dashboard: https://blog.twitter.com/en_us/a/2014/introducing-the-twitter-us-2014-election-website.<br/><br/>Maintainer of the primary client event ingestion system ("Rufous") which powered all company metrics and ML models.<br/><br/>Performed due diligence on target companies for acquisition&nbsp;[<a href="https://techcrunch.com/2014/04/15/twitter-acquires-longtime-partner-and-social-data-analytics-provider-gnip">14</a>].<br/><br/>Created and open-sourced <a href="https://blog.twitter.com/engineering/en_us/a/2015/finatra-20-the-fast-testable-scala-services-framework-that-powers-twitter">v2 of the Finatra framework</a>.<br/><br/>Summer intern mentor.
                     </div>
                   </div>
                 </div>